Established in 1743, Imhoff Farm has a country farm atmosphere, providing an excellent one-stop venue for visitors to the Cape Point Route.

 The Van der Horst family era

 Attorney and businessman, Johannes Gerhardus Pieter van der Horst buys Imhoff's Gift and so the Van der Horst family era starts.
+During the family's tenure Imhoff's Gift gave birth to Kommetjie in 1903 and to Ocean View in 1965.
+Van der Horst Street in Kommetjie was named after J.G. van der Horst.

 The first known vineyards for wine production are planted as part of the rejuvenation of Imhoff Farm.
 This heralds a new era of prosperity and growth which should see Imhoff Farm claim its place as the commercial and economic hub of Kommetjie.